yehia67/documentation/dev-essentials/0.1/concepts/reattach-rebroadcast-promote.md

 # Reattach, rebroadcast, and promote

 **A bundle may be pending for many reasons such as an increased load on the network.
-To increase the chances of a bundle being confirmed, you can reattach, rebroadcast, or promote a bundle**
+To increase the chances of a bundle becoming confirmed, you can reattach, rebroadcast, or promote it**

 ## Reattach

+Your transaction may have been attached to a part of the Tangle that is no longer considered valid.
+As a result, that transaction will never be included in the consensus.

 To reattach a bundle means to create a new one and attach it to a different part of the Tangle.
+This way, you give your transaction another chance at being included in the consensus.

-When you reattach a bundle, you keep most of the original bundle's fields the same, but you request new tip transactions, and do the proof of work again.
+When you reattach a bundle, you keep most of the original bundle's fields the same, but you request new tip transactions (the new part of the Tangle), and do the proof of work again.
 As a result, the only fields that change are the following:

 * [`hash`](../references/structure-of-a-transaction.md)
 * [`trunkTransaction`](../references/structure-of-a-transaction.md)